JDulin/ElevatorPlayground/README.md

 What is the rate of pickup requests to steps?
 - Does not consider multiple passengers with different destinations picked up at the same floor.
-- Does not simulate different times of day (Beginning of the day, end of the day.)
+- Does not simulate different rates of elevator demand (At the beginning of the day, end of the day.)
-- Cannot model for tiered elevators in the Fixed Sectoring Common Sector System.
+- Cannot model tiered elevators in the Fixed Sectoring Common Sector System.
 - Cannot model 'express' elevators in supertall buildings.
 - Cannot model 'falling' elevators which rush to the top to drop passengers off as they go down (One way around the 'double-stopping' problem.).